 How much you can borrow depends on the year of your course, where you live, your household income, your age and whether you can claim welfare benefits.

-|Student living at home||Student living away from home|
+|Student living away from home||Student living at home|

 How student loan repayment works

-You will repay nine per cent of any earnings over £21,000 per year.
-See the table below* for some examples of loan repayment rates.
+You will only start to make repayments on your student loan once you are earning a salary over £27,295.
+You will repay nine per cent (9%) of any earnings over £27,295 per year.
+See our loan repayments table* for some examples of loan repayment rates.

-|Annual income before tax||Monthly salary||Monthly repayment|
+|Annual income before tax||Annual Repayment||Monthly repayment|

-|Up to £21,000||£1,750||£0|
+|Up to £27,295||£0||£0|